NLaff/lafferty.co-v2/content/blog/cover-letters.md

 So the best way to end a cover letter is by saying nothing at all.
 Let your story speak for itself.

 And leave your phone number.
 They might just call you.

+Want to learn how to write amazing cover letters?

+{{< button "https://click.nicklafferty.com/cxl" "Take This Class From CXL" >}}